• Skip to primary navigation

 Rotating LED Array Circuit using IC 555

-Rotating LED Array Circuit using IC 555 works like LED flasher and make cool rotating light if LEDs are set right.
+The Rotating LED Array Circuit using IC 555 works like an LED flasher and creates a rotating light effect when we arrange the LEDs correctly, hence, this simple project is easy to build and delivers impressive results.

 Circuit Working: